RanolP/RanolP/README.md

 ## Hi there! :wave:

-I'm a student programmer who interested in Web Frontend & Programming Language Theory.
+I'm a programmer who interested in Web Frontend & Programming Language Theory.

 ### Contact